sota70/socket_framework/README.md

 # Overview

-This is a socket server framework that is written in Go.
+This is a socket server framework that is written in Go.<br>
 The framework is a event-driven framework which you don't have to care about where to write code and when to execute code.

 # Installation

-Write this in go.mod
+Write this in go.mod<br>
 Execute this command in the root folder of your project.
 ```
 go get github.com/sota70/socket_framework